 If you have a VPS or Dedicated server running cPanel, and your server is also running private nameservers, you will find the Web Host Manager’s (WHM’s) interface very useful when it comes to updating, creating, or removing DNS zone files for your domains.

-Log in to your server’s WHM and find the navigation section on the left labeled DNS Functions.
+Log in to your server’s WHM management panel and locate the left navigation bar named DNS Functions.

 WHM DNS Functions Described

 Add a DNS Zone

 Allows you to manually create entirely new DNS zone files.
 You do not need to create a DNS zone for a new domain account when creating a new account via WHM.
 The server software will automatically create a new zone file for the domain when you create an account.